This post may contain affiliate links. Please read my disclosure and privacy policy.

 Homemade Almond Milk Ingredients

-Adjust the Flavor: Add a teaspoon of vanilla extract, 1-2 tablespoons of maple syrup, or up to 4 pitted Medjool dates for sweetness.
+You can also make it more flavorful by adding a teaspoon of vanilla extract, 1-2 tablespoons of maple syrup, or up to 4 pitted Medjool dates for sweetness.
 For a richer consistency, you can also add up to a tablespoon of coconut oil.

 How to Make Almond Milk

-If you want to take the time to do this step, cover the almonds with at least 2 inches of water, allowing them room to expand as they soak.
-(I usually use 2 cups of water to cover 1 cup of almonds.)
 Let them soak for up to 8 hours, then drain away the soaking water by pouring the almonds into a fine mesh strainer.

 Arrange a nut milk bag or cheesecloth over a large bowl, then pour the blended almond mixture into the bag.
-Carefully squeeze the bag, removing as much liquid from the almond pulp as possible.

 You can use the almond milk right away, or add any extra flavorings to taste, such as vanilla, maple syrup, or a pinch of sea salt.

 Transfer the almond milk to an airtight container and store it in the fridge for up to 5 days.
 Or you can freeze it for up to 3 months.
 Because this recipe doesn’t call for preservatives, it won’t last as long as store-bought milks do.
 (You’ll be able to tell it’s gone off when the smell or flavor goes sour.)

 Be sure to make only what you’ll drink in a week, or plan on freezing the leftovers.
 You can easily scale the recipe as needed!

-Recipes with Almond MIlk
+Recipes with Almond Milk

 Now that you’ve mastered making almond milk, here are some easy ways to enjoy it.